Henry Busch (serial killer): Murders

 On May 1, 1960, Busch visited the apartment of 74-year-old Elmyra Miller.
 She had been his friend since he was a child.
 The two talked for some time and watched television together.
 As Busch got up to leave, he saw Miller standing with her back to him.
 Busch felt an urge to kill her and strangled her to death.
 To avoid drawing suspicion, he pulled Miller's clothing over her hips and tore her underclothing to make the murder appear to be sexually motivated.
 Miller's body was found by her visiting doctor the next day.

 On September 4, 1960, Busch went to his adoptive's mother apartment.
-She was not there, but he saw Shirley Payne, a 72-year-old who lived in the apartment above his adoptive mother's apartment.
+She was not there, but he saw Shirley Payne, a 65-year-old who lived in the apartment above his adoptive mother's apartment.
 He invited her to watch Psycho, which had been released months ago at the time, at a local theater.
 She accepted his offer.
 After watching the movie, the two went to Busch's apartment and drank beer, and, according to Busch, had sex.
 When Payne was about to leave, Busch suddenly felt an urge to kill her and strangled her to death.
 The following day, he bought a sleeping bag, placed Payne's body in it, and tied it shut with a rope.
 He kept the sleeping bag inside his apartment.

 On September 5, 1960, Busch went to the apartment of 53-year-old Margaret Briggs, a half-sister of his adoptive mother.
 He took a knife with him.
 Busch viewed Briggs as an aunt and often sought her advice.
-He said he'd considered telling her about the killing of Mrs. Payne, but decided not to.
-The two watch television together for several hours.
+He said he'd considered telling her about the killing of Payne, but decided not to.
+The two watched television together for several hours.
 Afterwards, as Briggs was standing in the room, Busch grabbed her from behind with his left forearm across her throat and strangled her.
 Briggs resisted more than the others, knocking over furniture.
 Busch told her he was sorry, but said he could not overcome his urge to kill her.
 Afterwards, he cut off her clothing, cutting her breast in the process.
 According to the police, there appeared to be cigarette burns and other wounds, including bruises around her body and her scalp, which Busch did not explain.

 The next day, Busch took Briggs's car keys and drove her car to the factory where he worked.
 However, the place where Busch usually got coffee was closed.
 He met Parra nearby and asked her if she would ride with him to another place for coffee, and she agreed.
 However, when the two got in the car, Busch suddenly attacked Parra, attempting to strangle her.
 Parra managed to fight him off and escape from the car.
 Busch tried to turn his car on, but the engine flooded.
 He then tried to escape on foot, but was caught by two truck drivers.
 Two officers who arrived at the scene found a knife and a pair of handcuffs in his possession.